Jack O'Neill (businessman)

-Jack O'Neill (March 27, 1923 – June 2, 2017) was an American businessman, often credited with the invention of the wetsuit, and the founder of the surfwear and surfboard company O'Neill.
+Jack O'Neill (March 27, 1923 – June 2, 2017) was an American businessman and founder of the surfwear and surfboard company O'Neill.

 Early life

-O'Neill grew up in Oregon and southern California, where he began body surfing in the late 1930s.
+O'Neill grew up in Oregon and Southern California, where he began body surfing in the late 1930s.
 He was a Navy pilot during World War II.
 O'Neill later moved to San Francisco in 1949 and earned a bachelor's degree in liberal arts at San Francisco State University.

 Career

 In 1952, he founded the O'Neill brand while opening one of California's first surf shops in a garage on the Great Highway in San Francisco, close to his favorite bodysurfing break at the time.

 This led to the establishment of a company that deals in wetsuits, surf gear, and clothing.
 Jack O'Neill's name is attached to surfwear and his brand of surfing equipment.
-Although O'Neill is widely believed to be the inventor of the wetsuit, an investigation concluded that UC Berkeley physicist Hugh Bradner was most likely the original inventor.
+Although the invention of the wetsuit had often been attributed to O'Neill, he was not its inventor.
+An investigation concluded that UC Berkeley physicist Hugh Bradner was the inventor of the wetsuit.

 In December 1996 he began a non-profit organization called O'Neill Sea Odyssey which provides students with hands-on lessons in marine biology and that teaches the relationship between the oceans and the environment.
 It has hosted about 100,000 children since it started.